A correction was made to this review on May 24, 2006.

 A small-town woman’s mystic ability to fix broken machinery propels her and her family into nationwide cult status in tyro helmer Siofra Campbell’s assured social satire.
-A wicked ear for dim-bulb dialogue, plus dynamite thesping by the likes of Martha Plimpton, Annabella Sciorra and Ewen Bremner.
-Film could build a core following in ancillary.
+Celebrity doesn’t so much transform the quartet of losers at the center of “Marvelous” as enable their worst qualities.
+A wicked ear for dim-bulb dialogue, plus dynamite thesping by the likes of Martha Plimpton, Annabella Sciorra and Ewen Bremner, keep the viewer in a state of bemused delight.
+Emphasis on character over social commentary may lessen the pic’s high-concept indie appeal, but the film could build a core following in ancillary.

 Gwen (Plimpton), sitting around all day in a depressed funk since her husband left her, has moved in with her sister Queenie (Amy Ryan) and Queenie’s husband Lars (Ewen Bremner).
 At the conclusion of a hilariously disastrous set-up date Gwen is inexplicably able to start up the guy’s battery-dead car.
 Soon Queenie’s Long Island home is full of clients clutching appliances and forking over stacks of money to middleman Lars to make granny’s old radio play once again.

 Imperceptibly, Gwen’s healing vibes begin to focus on sick people rather than busted toasters.
 Coverage on a local TV-news station soon brings a stampede of curiosity-seekers, and Gwen’s newfound fame forces the foursome to take refuge in the Hamptons mansion of an elderly woman whom Gwen has cured.
 They hire professional manager Laura (Sciorra), who runs the estate like a New Age fiefdom, and keeps tabs on an increasingly erratic, alcoholic Gwen.